WHAT IS IT?

 The Collegiate Leadership Competition (CLC) is a high-impact, experiential leadership development initiative that provides students with an opportunity to develop real-world leadership skills and work collaboratively with other students.

-Student participants meet throughout the Winter term with the campus coach to learn new leadership concepts and research, practice their team-building and communications skills with other team members, and sharpen their problem-solving abilities through rigorous exercises and activities.
-At the end of the term, participants will test their skills against other university and college teams at the regional Collegiate Leadership Competition.
+Student participants meet throughout the Winter term with campus coaches to learn new leadership concepts and research, practice their team-building and communications skills with other team members, and sharpen their problem-solving abilities through rigorous exercises and activities.
+In April, participants will test their skills against other university and college teams at the Collegiate Leadership Competition.

-Seven students will be chosen to represent Brock University at the Southern Ontario Collegiate Leadership Competition on April 3-4, 2020.
+Fourteen students (two teams of seven) will be chosen to represent Brock University at the online Collegiate Leadership Competition on April 7 & 9, 2022.

 You can learn more about the CLC at collegiateleader.org